melindaahli/irvinehacks2026/README.md

 - Collaboration across hardware and software teams

 ## What's next for Rooted
-In the future, Rooted will continue to support users by expanding the variety of plants included in our system, allowing for more personalized and species-specific care recommendations.
-We plan to improve our plant health scoring model by incorporating historical sensor data and machine learning to better predict plant needs before issues arise.
+In the future, Rooted will continue to support users by expanding the variety of plants in our system, allowing for more personalized and species-specific care recommendations.
+When users add a new plant, Rooted will automatically populate the plant’s detail page with recommended care instructions tailored to that species.
+While we didn’t have time to fully implement this feature in the current version, the infrastructure is already in place, making it ready for future updates.
+Furthermore, we plan to enhance our plant health scoring model by incorporating historical sensor data and machine learning to better predict plant needs before issues arise.
+We also plan to introduce is a gallery feature, enabling users to take photos of their plants and track their growth and progress over time.